Kayarchy - the sea kayaker's online handbook and reference

 It is a major undertaking to get even a trailer-sailer onto the highway, so for weekend sailing, yachts are usually confined to a 50-mile radius from their home port.
 That's fine if you race for a few hours and then head for the yacht club bar, but it gets a bit repetitive if you prefer cruising.

-I'm an enthusiastic and frequent user of boats with paddles, oars and sails.
+I love using and looking at boats with paddles, oars and sails.
 That's me above, helming LeGrandBois from Exmouth over to France, and below you can see my left foot enjoying the sun in the Channel Islands.
+I've noticed that most yachts and dayboats go sailing less than two days per year.
+That doesn't sound like much use for something that costs as much as a car or a house and has a twenty-year life.

 And in case you think Dan was probably just suffering from indigestion that week, here's a quote from a British yachtsman.
-Nigel Irens has designed serious powerboats including Ilan Voyager, but he's really a sailor and yacht designer.
+Nigel Irens has designed serious powerboats including Ilan Voyager, but he's really a sailor and designer of sailing yachts.
 He designed some of the fastest racing sailboats ever built, including Formule Tag/Enza, Apricot, Fleury Michon VIII and Fleury Michon IX, Ellen McArthur's 2004 trimaran B&Q/Castorama, Sodeb'o and IDEC 2.
 He says "the richer you are, the bigger your boat, the more it draws, and the fewer places it can take you.
 I know of yachts moored in some of the most beautiful estuaries...and all their owners ever see is the same old stretch of coastline outside the river's entrance.
 There's a whole world upstream that they've never...dreamed of".
-A good reason for taking a sea kayak or two aboard your yacht.

 Suvan in the Channel IslandsSailors are understandably reluctant to get too close to headlands, reefs and islands; or to enter narrow inlets edged by ancient oaks, or sandy estuaries with their sweeping tides.